Neuro-

 One thing that was interesting about the first piece she read was the subtle ordering of the words and how each word relates back to the other words even though the whole piece is rather sparse.

 My husband just walked through the front door and said that to me.
-It’s what he was thinking about on his morning walk with our dog, Lexi—last night’s poetry reading by Mary Reufle.
-He didn’t even say Mary Reufle or Reufle to identify her.
+It’s what he was thinking about on his morning walk with our dog, Lexi—last night’s poetry reading by Mary Ruefle.
+He didn’t even say Mary Ruefle or Ruefle to identify her.
 He just said her, like he was saying aloud the last part of something he’d already started saying to himself during the walk.

 My husband doesn’t write poetry or read poetry or even like poets much because of what happened to me in 2009.
 He’s still not sure exceptions to the rule in poetry are actually exceptions.
 He’s not sure there are actually any rules at all where behavior toward female and female-appearing poets is concerned.